-● (3 class brs/wk, 3 cr) F As Needed
+•(3 class brs/wk, 3 cr) Fall As Needed

-This course examines the interplay of society and medicine in the United States from the colonial period to the present.
-The changing attitude of the public towards health and medicine, the effect of cultural biases and influences, the government's role in research and development and the influence of military conflicts on medical practices will be included.
+Examines the interplay of society and medicine in the United States from the colonial period to the present.
+The changing attitude of the public towards health and medicine, the effect of cultural biases and influences, the government's role in research and development.
 Historical documents and records will be studied to help understand the past and look at our present health care system.
-This is a writing intense course.
-Collegelevel reading and writing (WR 121 English Composition) are strongly recommended for success in this course.
+This is a writing-intense course.
+College-level reading and writing (WR 121 English Composition) are strongly recommended for success in this course.